 No time for making selections?
-Learn how to create a quick and easy Color Splash effect in Photoshop with just a Gradient Map adjustment and a layer mask!
+Learn how to create a quick and easy Color Splash effect in Photoshop with just a Gradient Map adjustment layer, a layer mask and a brush!
 Great for nature and landscape photos.
 For Photoshop CC and CS6.

 But for certain types of photos, especially outdoor landscapes, it can be more effective to restore the color not in any one object but in a general area.
 Often, landscape photos lack a clear subject, leaving the viewer's eye to wander.
 By limiting the color to just one area, like the leaves on a tree or the water under a bridge, we simplify the scene by bringing focus to that area.
 This can be a great way to create a more interesting and compelling image, and it's also just a really cool effect and a lot of fun!
 And, because we're not choosing anything specific in the image, there's no need to make any time-consuming selections.
 Usually, a single click with a brush is all we need!

 To create the color splash effect, we'll use a Gradient Map adjustment layer to quickly convert our image to black and white.
 Then, we'll use the Gradient Map's built-in layer mask, along with Photoshop's Brush Tool, to instantly restore the color in a single area.
 Finally, we'll fade the color so that it blends in better with its black and white surroundings, and we'll do that using the layer mask options in the Properties panel.
 Once you know the steps, the entire color splash effect takes only a few minutes from start to finish.
 Let's see how it works!